 Degree Program Requirements

-Download the Operations Manual & Rules for Graduate Study & Research In the Department of Biology below.
+Download the Operations Manual & Rules for Graduate and Postdoctoral Study in the Department of Biology below.

 1. Structure and Operation of Advisory Committees:

 The Graduate Studies Committee (GSC) makes recommendations to the College regarding the composition of Ph.D. advisory committees and monitors the composition of M.Sc. committees.
 After a student has been admitted to the College, the supervisor will establish an advisory committee according to the following principles:

 - The advisory committee for an M.Sc. student shall consist of the Head of the Department, who is normally chair of the committee, and at least two other faculty members from the Department.
 One or more members may be added from outside the Department.

 - The advisory committee of a Ph.D. student shall consist of the Head of the Department, who is normally chair of the committee, and at least four other persons.
 At least two of these must be faculty members from the Department and at least one must be a faculty member from another university department.

 2. Program Approval and Research Proposal: